SAIL-Labs/glint_pygui/README.md

 Bonus:
 - RT view of the spectrum in the selected output to chase wiggles

+## Update 2021-12-15
+Adding new instructions in the readme.md of the mems_setup_kit.

+The zip archive mems_setup_kit is replaced by the full folder to ease updates of the files inside

+Change in the error message of the GUI if the HW driver is not seen.

+New realease 1.0.2.

 ## Update: 2021-12-07
 The installation process has been tested and corrected accordingly.
 Use the release 1.0.1.